hiking backpack

 No matter what size you’re looking at, I’d firmly recommend buying a hiking backpack with a decent waist, or hip belt, preferably with some padding.

-If you’re unconvinced, once again try before you buy, see if you can feel the difference.
+If you’re unconvinced, once again try before you buy, and see if you can feel the difference.
 And if you can feel it right there in the shop, imagine how it’ll feel after eight hours of pounding across a mountain range.

 Pockets